Occupational Health and Safety Act (OHSA)

 - licensee (a holder of a logging licence under the Crown Timber Act)

 The maximum penalties for a contravention of OHSA or its regulations are set out in OHSA section 66.
-A person who is convicted of an offence under the OHSA may be sentenced to:
+A person who is convicted of an offence under the OHSA may be subject to:

-- a fine of up to $100,000 for an individual and/or up to 12 months imprisonment
+- a fine of up to $500,000 for all other persons and/or up to 12 months imprisonment

 - a fine of up to $1,500,000 for a corporation